SJRUK2000/github_member_card/README.md

 ## Prerequisites

-You need to have the following installed on your local machine:
+You need to have the following installed on your local machine and/or basic knowledge of:

 - Node.js
 - NPM